-Neither of the finalists had been exported before, and at the time they were competing for co-production of 30 helicopters with options for another 20 more.
-That projected $1.6 billion contract was still well short of the 91 attack helicopters originally called for when the program began.
-Still, it was progress.
-In the end, a contract was signed in September 2007 for 51 “T129 ATAK” helicopters from AgustaWestland, plus another 41 on option under the same terms.
-Some of those options were exercised in 2010, when Turkey ordered 9 “basic model” T129s to reinforce its dwindling attack helicopter fleet.
+Neither of the finalists had been exported before, and at the time, they were competing for co-production of 30 helicopters and options for 20 more.
+That projected $1.6 billion contract was still well short of the 91 attack helicopters originally called for when the program began, but it was progress.
+In the end, Turkey found a way to bridge the gap.
+A contract was signed in September 2007 for 51 “T129 ATAK” helicopters from AgustaWestland, plus another 41 on option under the same terms.
+Some of those options were exercised in 2010, when Turkey ordered 9 “Early Delivery Helicopter” T129s to reinforce its dwindling attack helicopter fleet.

 T129: The Winner